gitee2github/blog/design/content_posts.md

 |__ _example     --list the some blog examples
 |__ guidance     --house the guidance to post and maintain the blogs
 |__ post         --house all the final posts
+   |__ author_1  --house the blogs by authors' gitee ID, and each author need create your own foler by your id.
-   |__ yyyymmdd  --house the blogs by months, such as 202002
+   |__ author_2  --house the blogs by authors' gitee ID

 ```

 ## Post content design
 ### File name
-To create a post, add a file to your _post/yyyymmdd/_ directory with the following format:
+To create a post, add a file to your _post/author_1/_ directory with the following format:

 ```
 YEAR-MONTH-DAY-title.MARKUP